ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `printres`:  (in mm) Should be set to the nozzle size of your printer typically around the diameter of the nozzle (~0.4 mm).
 This and the tile width determines the resampled resolution of the DEM raster that is the basis of the mesh.
 Setting this to significantly smaller than your nozzle size is not advised:

     - __Example__: if you want your tile to be 80 mm wide and were to set your printres to 0.4 mm, the DEM raster will be re-sampled from its original resolution to the equivalent of 200 cells.
 If the tile's area is 2000 m wide in reality, each cell would cover 10 m, which is about the original resolution of the DEM source (for NED).
 It would be silly to ask for a resolution below the original 10m DEM resolution by lowering printres to less than 0.4.
 This would simple oversample the requested geotiff, resulting in no increase in detail at the cost of longer processing and larger files.
     - Note: setting printres to -1 will set it to the equivalent of the DEM sources _original_ (i.e. non-downsampled) resolution.
 This sounds great, but is, in practice, somewhat limited as Google Earth Engine will not permit TouchTerrain to request rasters larger than 10 Mega Pixels (typically < 34 Mb).
 The only sanctioned way for using such large rasters is to run a script in the Earth Engine [Code Editor]( https://code.earthengine.google.com/) that requests the raster and stores it as a Google Drive file.
+An example script is given in the appendix.
 You can then download it to a regular raster file and use it in stand alone mode with the importedDEM setting (see below).
 Set printres to -1 to prevent downsampling.

  * `tile_centered`:  default: false
     - false: All tiles are offset so they all "fit together" when they all are loaded into a 3D viewer, such as Meshlab or Meshmixer.